6 Psychological Benefits You Get By Practicing Yoga

 1. It relieves stress

 We increasingly find ourselves stretched too thin.
-Examples of things that make us stressed are time passing, needing to do everything quickly, impossible goals, tight schedules, etc.
+Examples of things that make us stressed are the passage of time, feeling rushed, impossible goals, tight schedules, etc.

 Are you going to start practicing yoga now?